kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 ## Prerequisite

 You do **NOT** want to give Dropbox &ndash; nor any other external program, for that matter &ndash; unfettered access to all of the files on your server.
-Therefore, avoid giving the Dropbox daemon root access by, at a minimum, first creating a non-root user, as outlined in [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).
+Therefore, at a minimum, first create a non-root user  (with <code>sudo</code> privileges) for yourself, as outlined in [Initial Server Setup with Ubuntu 12.04](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).

 ## Install Dropbox via command line